matthiaskoenig/sbmlutils/README.md

 Features are among others

 * HTML reports of SBML models
-* helper functions for model creation and manipulation
+* helper functions for model creation, manipulation, and annotation
 * interpolation functions to add experimental data to models
-* implementation of dynamic flux balance analysis (DFBA).
+* implementation of dynamic flux balance analysis (DFBA)
+* file converters (XPP)

 For a more detailed description and examples see the documentation.